SUFFERING PRODUCES PERSEVERANCE

 Two weeks later, in one of the most gut-wrenching moments of my life, we medically withdrew Sam from college and watched him spiral into hopelessness.

-But Sam’s story doesn’t end there – in that place of “not yet,” in that long pause between what was and what will be.
+But Sam’s story doesn’t end in that place of “not yet,” in that long pause between what was and what will be.

-Because God doesn’t leave us in the pause, but encourages us to: “…rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.”
+Because God doesn’t leave us in the pause, He encourages us to: “…rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.”
 Romans 5:3

 There is always more to the story.